How to connect and log on to an Azure virtual machine running Windows

 - If you haven't already done so, sign in to the Azure portal.

-- In the left menu, click Virtual Machines.
+- On the left menu, select Virtual Machines.

 - Select the virtual machine from the list.

-- On the top of the page for the virtual machine, click the button.
+- On the top of the page for the virtual machine, select Connect.

-- In the Connect to virtual machine page, select the appropriate options and click Download RDP file.
+- On the Connect to virtual machine page, select the appropriate options and select Download RDP file.

-- Open the downloaded RDP file and click Connect when prompted.
+- Open the downloaded RDP file and select Connect when prompted.

-.rdpfile is from an unknown publisher.
-This is normal.
-In the Remote Desktop window, click Connect to continue.
+You will get a warning that the .rdp file is from an unknown publisher.
+This is expected.
+In the Remote Desktop Connection window, select Connect to continue.

 In the Windows Security window, select More choices and then Use a different account.
-Type the credentials for an account on the virtual machine and then click OK.
+Enter the credentials for an account on the virtual machine and then select OK.

-Domain controller - if the VM is a domain controller, type the user name and password of a domain administrator account for that domain.
+Domain controller: If the VM is a domain controller, enter the user name and password of a domain administrator account for that domain.

-If the Connect button in the portal is greyed out and you are not connected to Azure via an Express Route or Site-to-Site VPN connection, you need to create and assign your VM a public IP address before you can use RDP.
-You can read more about public IP addresses in Azure.
+If the Connect button in the portal is grayed-out and you are not connected to Azure via an Express Route or Site-to-Site VPN connection, you will need to create and assign your VM a public IP address before you can use RDP.
+For more information, see Public IP addresses in Azure.